eBible.org

 Cookies

-We only use Internet browser cookies that are strictly necessary for the operation of our sites, and then only when it benefits you, our visitor.
+We only use Internet browser cookies that are necessary for the proper operation of our sites and apps, and then only when it benefits you, our visitor.
 Because we don't use cookies to aggregate data about you for any commercial purpose, nor do we sell such information, we don't have an annoying pop-up begging you for consent to use cookies.
 Your browser probably has the ability to block cookies on this or all sites, and you can, but if you do, bookmarks, logins, and possibly some other features won't work for you.

 Privacy Policy

-This privacy Policy applies to all of the web sites operated by the organization called eBible.org, a registered business name in Hawaii, United States of America, including some operated on behalf of other organizations.
+This privacy Policy applies to all of the web sites and apps published by the organization called eBible.org, a registered business name in Hawaii, United States of America, including some operated on behalf of other organizations.
 This includes (without limitation) the following domain names:

 We respect your privacy.